The 4 Aspects Of Forming A Wise Crowd

-The book “The Wisdom of Crowds” by The New Yorker business columnist James Surowiecki brings forth the notion that a crowd is best able to take in the information given to them.
-This is to make a better, collective choice that will be infinitely more accurate than that of the smartest individuals in the group.
+The book “The Wisdom of Crowds” by The New Yorker business columnist James Surowiecki presents the notion that a crowd can best take in the information given to them.
+So a collective choice will be infinitely more accurate than that of the smartest individuals in the group.

-That being said, there are four different factors that have to be factored in in order for the crowd to make collective decisions that are wise and useful.
-If the decisions that they make are lacking any of these four particular areas the results being less than satisfactory.
+That being said, four different elements have to be factored in for the crowd to make collective decisions that are wise and useful.
+If the decisions they make lack any of these four particular areas, the results are less than satisfactory.

 These four areas are: